A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

 \subsubsection{Object detection and fitting setup}

 To set up our fitting process, use a similar approach as \textsc{Galapagos} or \textsc{Morphofit} to detect objects by using \textsc{SExtractor} \citep{Bertin1996}.
 Following a standard procedure, we start by performing a \textit{hot} and \textit{cold} pass to detect objects \citep{Rix2004}.
 We provide in Appendix~\ref{app:sextractor_param} the \textsc{SExtractor} parameters that we use for this work.
-We concatenate the two catalogues by excluding hot components included in the \textsc{KRON\_RADIUS} of the objects detected by the cold pass.
+We concatenate the two catalogues by excluding hot components for which the centre is within the \textsc{KRON\_RADIUS} of the objects detected by the cold pass.
 In our particular case, we aim at measuring the profile of galaxies in different bands; thus, we use the double image mode and choose as our base detection image the \textit{HST} filter ${\rm F105W}$.
 This filter provides a good balance between the depth and FoV of the BUFFALO data, as well as the number of detectable objects.

 We are also relying on \textsc{SExtractor} to estimate the background emission.
-We here use the same parameters as the previous \textit{hot} and \textit{cold} passes, with the exception of \textsc{BACK\_SIZE} parameters that we fix to $3096$ pixels to smooth out the effect of the ICL.
-We cannot use the background produced by the two initial passes as a significant part of the ICL is included in it.
+We here use the same parameters as one of the previous pass with the exception of \textsc{BACK\_SIZE} parameters that we fix to $3096$ pixels to smooth out the effect of the ICL.
+We cannot use the background produced by the initial passes as a significant part of the ICL is included in it.
 With such a large \textsc{BACK\_SIZE}, we limit the leaking of the ICL light distribution in the background estimation, but that set of parameters is not well-suited to detect objects in the image.
-Hence, we run \textsc{SExtractor} four times in total, a cold and a hot pass with the parameter presented in Appendix~\ref{app:sextractor_param}, and we run again a cold and a hot pass with the large \textsc{BACK\_SIZE} where we only aim at estimating the background.
-We define the final background that we use in the light profile fitting as the mean between the two \textsc{SExtractor} backgrounds provided by each pass with the large \textsc{BACK\_SIZE}.
+Hence, we run \textsc{SExtractor} three times in total, a cold and a hot pass with the parameter presented in Appendix~\ref{app:sextractor_param}, and we run a single pass with the large \textsc{BACK\_SIZE} where we only aim at estimating the background.
+The background estimation being independent of the source detection in \textsc{SExtractor}, that last pass can be a cold or hot one, as they produce identical backgrounds.